 Relate: Using marriage, circumcision, slavery Paul gives three different points of reference to explain his point.
 I want to add a fourth: missions.
 If we were to go back a couple hundred years and we would find missionaries workig in Latin America, Africa, South Asia and East Asia all making the same colossal mistake over and over again.
 Thousands of courageous and God fearing men and women gave up their lives and careers to move to a strange land.
 They invested their lives in a strange culture with people who spoke a strange tongue.
 Their obedience and sacrifice and efforts are to be recognized.

 It is easy to sit back in pride, fold our arms and shake our heads at the mistakes these, well intentioned, godly heroes of the faith have made.
 It is easy to wear that smug grin and pride ourselves in the fact that we know better.
 We’ve moved beyond that.
 We don’t.
 We haven’t.
 Twice, years apart in very different situations I have seen this same mentality at work.
 On a Friday at youth group, we showed a very moving clip from John Q to illustrate the willingness of God to sacrifice his life for us.
-A young lady gave hear heart to Christ at the end of that service, but that didn’t matter to some.
+A young lady gave her heart to Christ at the end of that service, but that didn’t matter to some.
 I was very nearly fired for showing a clip from a “secular movie” that would corrupt our kids.
-Even worse, that young lady came to church the next two Sunday mornings and left early both services angry.
-Multiple people in the church were making comments about her, within her hearing about her mohawk and nose ring.
+Even worse, that young lady came to church the next two Sunday mornings and left both services angry well before the service had ended.
+Multiple people in the church were making comments about her, within her hearing because she had a mohawk and nose ring.
 To my knowledge she has never been in a church again.

 There was another young lady, in another town years later who had been coming to our youth group for a couple months.
 There were some deep conversations and she was open to Christianity.
 At least she was until she came to a Sunday morning service.
 There is a sweet elderly lady attending that church who is a saint and a hero with a heart of gold.
 She very sweetly offered to buy this young girl a hat to wear when she was in church.
 Apparently the student’s purple hair was a bit too much for this sweet old lady to take.
 I’ve kept in contact with this student in the intervening years and we can laugh at the moment now, but the fact remains, she never went back to that church for the two years or so I was still ministering there.